antonkkk/FinalProject_Trusters/README.md

 # Final project of Trusters team
-This repository contains a set of automated tests for "Contact List" web application, created using the 'pytest' framework.
+This repository contains a set of automated tests for "Thinking Tester Contact List" web application, created using the 'pytest' framework.

 ---
 ## About the application
-"Contact list" is a simple web application for managing contacts: adding, editing, deleting contacts.
+"Thinking Tester Contact List" is a simple web application for managing contacts: adding, editing, deleting contacts.
 Application link: [https://thinking-tester-contact-list.herokuapp.com/](https://thinking-tester-contact-list.herokuapp.com/)

 ---